-At first glance the anatomy of a turtle may appear to be simple, however, underneath of its shell the turtle can be fairly complex.
+At first glance the turtle anatomy may appear to be simple, however, underneath of its shell turtle can be fairly complex.

 - Head: foremost part of a tortoise which is attached to the trunk

 - Neck: part of a tortoise between the head and the body